spacestation/spacestation.github.io/index.markdown

   ![web application](https://img.shields.io/badge/Web App-React-red)
   Proprietary IP

-  Panorama is a web application that assists the design of buildingg facades by visualizing the designs in 3D and real-time.
+  Panorama is a web application that assists the design of building facades by visualizing the designs in 3D and real-time.
 The app also dynamically validates the facade configuration against business requirements and calculates costs in real-time.